Eudice Chong: Collegiate years

 The only player in college history with three consecutive national singles titles was Malcolm Chace in Division I where he claimed men's singles in 1893 representing Brown and again in 1894 and 1895 when he played for Yale.

-At the 2017 ITA Oracle Cup (formerly the ITA National Small College Championships) at Indian Wells, Chong defeated Ysabel Gonzalez Rico (Emory), 7-6, 6-2, to win the Division III women's singles and then teamed up with Victoria Yu (Wesleyan) to beat Ysabel Gonzalez Rico and Bridget Harding (Emory), 6-1, 6-1, to win the Division III women's doubles.
-The duo then saw off NAIA champions Megan Bianco and Daniela Farfan (Keiser), 6-1, 6-2, and Division II winners Hanna Volikova and Alina Kislitskaya (Indianapolis), 6-4, 6-2, to win the Women's Doubles Championship, which automatically secured them a berth in the ITA Fall National Championships.
+At the 2017 ITA Oracle Cup (formerly the ITA National Small College Championships) at Indian Wells, Chong defeated Ysabel Gonzalez Rico (Emory), 7–6, 6–2, to win the Division III women's singles and then teamed up with Victoria Yu (Wesleyan) to beat Ysabel Gonzalez Rico and Bridget Harding (Emory), 6–1, 6–1, to win the Division III women's doubles.
+The duo then saw off NAIA champions Megan Bianco and Daniela Farfan (Keiser), 6–1, 6–2, and Division II winners Hanna Volikova and Alina Kislitskaya (Indianapolis), 6–4, 6–2, to win the Women's Doubles Championship, which automatically secured them a berth in the ITA Fall National Championships.

-At the Oracle ITA National Fall Championships, Chong and Yu then knocked out No. 6 seed Jessie Aney and Alexa Graham (North Carolina), 6-3, 6-3, in the opening round and then eliminated another Division I pair, Mami Adachi and Akvile Parazinskaite (Kentucky), 6-2, 5-7, [10-8], before they were upended by Alexa Bortles and Arianne Hartono (Ole Miss), 6-2, 6-2, in the quarterfinals.
+At the Oracle ITA National Fall Championships, Chong and Yu then knocked out sixth-seeded Jessie Aney and Alexa Graham (North Carolina), 6–3, 6–3, in the opening round, and then eliminated another Division I pair, Mami Adachi and Akvile Parazinskaite (Kentucky), 6–2, 5–7, [10–8], before they were upended by Alexa Bortles and Arianne Hartono (Ole Miss), 6–2, 6–2, in the quarterfinals.
 Hartono, as it turned out, would go on to win the 2018 NCAA Division I singles title.